TysonStanley/CEHSworkshops/README.md

 # CEHSworkshops

-Files, Notes, and Slides from Various Workshops in the College of Education and Human Services
+This repository contains files, notes, and slides from various workshops in the College of Education and Human Services at [Utah State University](cehs.usu.edu).